 The power of the brand

-The recognition of a brand as a valuable asset is relatively recent.
+The brand awareness as a valuable asset is relatively recent.
 Back in the 1950s, business success and consumer choice were defined solely on product quality and value, not the name on the tin, according to the Atlantic.
 The advertising boom of the 1960s turned company identities into household names, bringing them into public consciousness through the medium of marketing.
 Brand names became a proxy for desirable characteristics like sleek design, durability, refinement, service, and innovation.

 Nowadays it’s hard to imagine making purchase decisions without brand coming into play, so immersed are we in the culture of brand identity and meaning.
 We reflexively look to the brand name of an item to help determine its value.
 Little wonder then that today’s brands are valuable commodities that are built, nurtured, and even bought and sold between companies.